When you think about attending carnaval in Salvador, what do you picture yourself doing?

 Sit in a Viewing Stand / Camarote

-After my first carnival, where I got sick from lack of food and had to pee in some very undesirable conditions, I swore I’d only ever do carnival again in a camarote.
-I’m now smarter about carnival, but since I am a big fan of both food and bathrooms I still like camarotes for the sheer convenience.
+After my first carnaval, where I got sick from lack of food and had to pee in some very undesirable conditions, I swore I’d only ever do carnaval again in a camarote.
+I’m now smarter about carnaval, but since I am a big fan of both food and bathrooms I still like camarotes for the sheer convenience.

 When talking about camarotes, people are generally referring to the those on Barra-Ondina circuit, with more than 30 licensed camarotes.
 In comparison, the Pelourinho doesn’t have any trios or camarotes, and Campo Grande has just two camarotes.